 In the morning, there are two or three local breakfast shops in town.
 There’s also a tiny grocery store if you prefer to cook, and a 7-Eleven and Family Mart for your modern conveniences.
 You can also find a handful of shops doing simple local noodle and rice dishes, best if you are on a budget.

-I put the Taitung Tea House (aka Dulan Fish & Chips) first on my list because it was our favorite (the others are in no particular order).
+I put the Taitung Tea House (aka Dulan Fish & Chips or 台澢號) first on my list because it was our favorite (the others are in no particular order).
 This tiny 4-table outfit is truly a hole in the wall, and is run by a couple of friendly Taiwanese.

 The fish pieces were huge and you could choose regular or extra crispy.
 Their other specialty was an assortment of unique shaved ice desserts, including tea, pineapple, roselle, yam, and the real star of the show: “The Wave,” shaped like a frothy ocean wave and flavored with blue curacao and lime, and with sweetened seaweed and other jelly things hiding below.

-The small restaurant in front of the Sugar Factory is a popular choice for food, while a vendor across from it serves cocktails, beers, and snacks.
+The small restaurant (都蘭小房子) in front of the Sugar Factory is a popular choice for food, while a few other vendors around it serve cocktails, beers, and snacks.

-Further in, there’s the Dulan Sugar Factory Cafe, and Highway 11 Bar in the Sugar Factory itself serves four locally made craft beers (Indian Pale Ale, Lemon Wheat, Honey Ginger Ale, and my personal fave, the chocolate oatmeal stout).
+Further in, Highway 11 Open Studio (台11開放工作室) in the Sugar Factory sells clothing and other items, hosts concerts and events, and even services locally made Highway 11 Craft Beer (Indian Pale Ale, Lemon Wheat, Honey Ginger Ale, and my personal fave, the chocolate oatmeal stout).
 They also serve delicious (and strong) flavored meads.

 Nearly at the top of Yuanshan Industry Road (see #3 of the “things to do in Dulan” section), you would never expect to find tiny Sophie’s Bistro with reservation-only dinners that Taiwanese bloggers such as this one rave about, with an emphasis on artfully prepared local dishes.
 We didn’t eat there but stopped for a look on our drive up.
 The setting is really pretty!

-Super weird name, but this place just north of town supposedly does excellent, authentic French cuisine.
+- Dulan Crap (法式創意料理): Super weird name (I think they mean crepe…Should we tell them?)
+But this place just north of town supposedly does excellent, authentic French cuisine.

 Dulan is a 30-minute drive north of the Taitung City train station by scooter.
 We drove slowly (I had two kids and our luggage on a scooter), so we did it in 45.
-There are several spots in front of the train station where you can rent a scooter (NT350-400 per day, local or international license required).
+You can rent a scooter here on Klook.
+There are also several spots in front of the train station where you can rent a scooter (NT350-400 per day, local or international license required).